The First Step is Recognition

 - Carefully analyze the crisis event.
-If the recovery leader is knowledgeable about the crisis, then he or she will be a more credible interpreter of what is occurring.
-The leader can then frame the crisis as a call-to-action, and others will be less likely to interpret it as a panic-inducing disaster.
+If the recovery leader is knowledgeable about the crisis, then they will be able to frame the crisis as a call-to-action, and others will be less likely to interpret it as a panic-inducing disaster.

-- Share information about the event.
-Making information available can reduce feelings of uncertainty among stakeholders and constituents.
+- Making information available can reduce feelings of uncertainty among stakeholders and constituents.

 - Provide information in a structured, guided format.
 This makes it easier for others to understand, allows it to reach a broader audience, and increases leader credibility.

 - A financial recovery is often shrouded by uncertainty, especially at beginning of the process.
 This webinar describes how you can make better decisions under uncertainty, particularly in relation to COVID.

 Outsiders can be used in to confirm or validate that there is a problem.
 Often perceived as more neutral or detached, outside experts may bring additional credibility to the table.
 They can also bring new and valuable perspectives to bear.
 One particularly good role for experts is to validate key financial forecast assumptions, thereby making data visualizations more convincing.
 Outsiders also offer the opportunity to present a citizen perspective and thus provide political momentum for making difficult decisions.

 Present economic data